twiddlingbits/twr-wasm/readme.md

 Consoles can be "tty" aka "streamed", or they can be "windowed" (aka a "terminal").

+Internally stdio is managed via the use of struct IoConsole.

 Windowed consoles allow text to be placed in assigned positions in the 'twr_iocanvas'.
 They also support very chunky (low res) graphics.
 Each character cell can be used as a 2x3 graphic array.
-See the example 'stdio-canvas'.

 There are four consoles that generally exist in the tiny-wasm-runtime world:
    1. null - goes to the preverbal bit bucket